 Feeding equipment goes into babies’ mouths so it’s important these are always completely clean.
 It’s not just the bottle that requires constant cleaning though, everything that comes with it does too.
 That means the brush, bottle holders and any sterilising equipment.
-Make sure your helper keeps on top of cleaning here, and keep everything sterilised and hygienic.
+Make sure your domestic helper keeps on top of cleaning here, and keep everything sterilised and hygienic.

 Washing feeding equipment is one thing, but it’s also important to be careful with how we dry and store these items.
-Ensure your helper lets them air dry completely before storing them to prevent any germs or even mould from growing.
+Ensure your domestic helper lets them air dry completely before storing them to prevent any germs or even mould from growing.
 If she is preparing baby food in the kitchen make sure she washes utensils with detergent and warm water, and stores in the same way.
 And remember: by cleaning kitchen cupboards regularly she’ll be keeping your storage area hygienic and not undoing all that hard work sterilising those baby bottles.

 Get Happy With Hand Washing

-Another huge part of home hygiene is washing hands regularly, both your helper’s and your children’s.
+Another huge part of home hygiene is washing hands regularly, both your domestic helper’s and your children’s.
 Be sure to talk to your helper about the importance of hand hygiene when they start.
 Ask her to pay close attention to things that your child picks up in their hands (soon to then go into their mouths…) and be sure to provide antibacterial wipes to use just in case.

-This should give you a good idea of how to help your helper clean your home when you have a baby or child around.
+This should give you a good idea of how to help your domestic helper clean your home when you have a baby or child around.
 Put these tips into action and both of you will enjoy watching your little one grow and explore.